jmsmistral/lorix/README.md

 ### Export DataFrame rows as an object array

-Returns an array of object, where each object is a row mapping columns to values.
+`toArray()` returns an object array, where each object is a row mapping columns to values.

 ```javascript
 let rowArray = df1.toArray();